papergenie/Accessibility-Toolbox/Keynote-Accessibility-Toolbox.md

 - Ikea - Futura to Verdana to Google Noto - https://hypebeast.com/2019/8/ikea-typeface-noto-google-monotype

-- Google NOTO font - no TOFU
+- Google NOTO - i18n font with no TOFU (missing characters)

 TOFO - missing character represented by an empty box `□`